topo123/Simulation/BUILD.md

 ## Building on Windows:

 1. In the root directory of the project make a build directory
-2. In the root directory of the project use the command: cmake -B build -G "Ninja
+2. In the root directory of the project use the command: cmake -B build -G "Ninja"
 2. Then run the command ninja -C build
 3. These should create the build files